 It’s not the most popular cut of beef, but this works to our favour as this tends to make it much cheaper!

 Beef chuck is comprised of different groups of the shoulder, and is a cut well-suited to long cooks.
 When slow cooked, its fat will melt away, making the meat moist and packed full of flavour, and it will be close to falling away.

 How to prepare beef chuck for smoking

-Rinse your chuck roast under cold water.
+Rinse the beef under cold water.
 Place it on a chopping board and apply salt to the surfaces of the meat.
 Apply it across the entire surface of the meat and rub it in firmly.
 This is called dry brining, and helps the meat retain its moisture and flavor while it’s exposed to warm temperatures in the smoker for several hours.